1100011Dawg/Obsidian_Dawson/Personal/Free writes/free write.md

 down by the river where my old man drowned, I hear his screams though they make no sound, down by the river where my first kiss lay, down by the river where I shall stay

 > breack my back and breack my sould, got nothin left or lest im told. so down by the river thats where I go.
-> no one knows where the time goes when the clocks start ticken this slow so i ask you can you sspwnd a eternity by my side
+> no one knows where the time goes when the clocks start ticken this slow so i ask you can you sspwnd a eternity by my side.
+You and i
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3MDI4MzMyOCwxMzI5NzY4ODUxLDIwNT
+eyJoaXN0b3J5IjpbLTIwMDc1Mzc4ODEsMTMyOTc2ODg1MSwyMD
-c2NzI0NzVdfQ==
+U3NjcyNDc1XX0=
 -->